hypeIT-GmbH/hypeit-backend-challenge/README.md

 ## 🧪 Testing
 Add at least one unit or integration test using:
 - Node.js: Jest
-- Spring Boot: JUnit + MockMvc
+- Spring Boot: JUnit + Mockito

 ## 🛠 Extras (Optional, But Nice)
 - Input validation with proper error responses